 - Only authorized personnel should do maintenance work on laboratory equipment.

-- Sink traps should be flushed with water on a regular basis to prevent the release of chemical odors in the laboratory.
+- Sink traps should be flushed with water regularly to prevent the release of chemical odours in the laboratory.

 - All compressed gas cylinders should be securely chained or clamped to a rack.